sharronesofer/visual_dm/docs/design-system.md

 - Subscribe to `ThemeManager.OnThemeChanged` to update UI elements.
 - Store theme-specific tokens in static classes or ScriptableObjects.

+## Accessibility Guidance
+- **Color Contrast:** All text/background color pairs must pass WCAG 2.1 AA/AAA.
+Use provided helpers to validate at runtime.
+- **Colorblind Modes:** Use the AccessibilitySettingsPanel to toggle colorblind-friendly palettes.
+All UI must remain clear and distinguishable in all modes.
+- **Scaling:** All font sizes and UI elements must respond to global scaling and font size changes.
+Test with AccessibilitySettingsPanel.
+- **Focus Indicators:** All focusable elements must display a visible focus ring using the Focus color token.
+- **Screen Reader:** All text must be accessible via the `ScreenReaderLabel` property on UI components.
+- **Testing:** Test theme switching, colorblind mode, and scaling in PlayMode and automated tests.

 ## Usage Example (C#)

 ```csharp